symbiote/silverstripe-queuedjobs/docs/en/08_troubleshooting.md

 This restriction is a security feature coming with Plesk 10.
 On round about page 150 of the plesk Administrator Guide you will find a solution to enable scheduled tasks which use the command line.
 (But the latest Guide for 10.3.1 mentions `/usr/local/psa/admin/bin/server_pref -u -crontab-secure-shell "/bin/sh"` although "server_pref" doesnt exit.
 Since we are using a dedicated server for only one customer, we defined the crons under "Server Management"->"Tools & Utilities"->"Scheduled Tasks"->"root".
 The security restrictions of plesk are not involved then.

+## Broken jobs

+Sometimes, jobs break without having any issues with their implementation but rather an external factor is the root cause, for example database table lock may prevent a DB write.
+Most common scenario is "publish" action related jobs such as scheduled publish feature which may experience DB deadlocks on the versioned table as this can be frequently accessed.

+For this scenario it's recommended to configure automatic job retries.
+Configuration has some flexibility on number of retries and the timing of the retry attempts.